mariuszkuswik/KCNA/README.md

 kube-proxy is a network proxy that runs on each node in your cluster, implementing part of the Kubernetes Service concept. https://kubernetes.io/docs/concepts/overview/components/#kube-proxy

+## Kubectl cheat sheet
+- ```kubectl api-resources``` -  It provides a comprehensive list of all the resource types available in the cluster along with their names, shortnames, API groups, namespaced status, and kind.
+It's a helpful command for understanding the resources available for use in Kubernetes but does not directly list the API groups alone.

+- ```kubectl api-version``` -  it is specifically designed to list all the API versions that are available on the server, which include the groups and versions in the format <group>/<version>.
+This command helps users understand the different API versions and groups that their Kubernetes cluster supports, enabling them to use the appropriate API version for their resources and operations.

+To list the available API groups and their versions you can run kubectl with the “api-versions” option:

+kubectl api-versions |more
+admissionregistration.k8s.io/v1beta1
+apiextensions.k8s.io/v1beta1
+apiregistration.k8s.io/v1
+apiregistration.k8s.io/v1beta1
+...

 ## Kubernetes packaging